The Department of Political Science

 Prof. Cohen won the prestigious 2010-11 Writing Fellowship of the Leon Levy Center for Biography at the CUNY Graduate Center and was CUNY Writing Fellow.
 In recent years he has lectured at Stanford, University of Wisconsin (Madison) and he also gave the Gold Endowment Distinguished Lecture on "Anti-Semitism" at the University of California at Santa Cruz.

 He has also been National Endowment for the Humanities Fellow at the Institute for Advanced Study, Princeton, a visiting professor at Stanford, and has guest lectured at numerous European universities and intellectual institutions, including in France, Britain, Germany, Italy, and the Netherlands.
-He co-edited "Dissent," one of the country’s most prestigious political journals, and serves on its editorial board.
+He has been named Editor Emeritus of "Dissent," one of the country’s most prestigious political journals.
+He co-edited it for 18 years and continues to serve on its editorial board.
 In 1989 he travelled to Eastern Europe to cover the collapse of communism for its pages.
 He has also been elected a fellow of the New York Institute for the Humanities.

 Prof. Cohen is the author of The Wager of Lucien Goldmann (1994), a study of a prominent French political thinker, and Zion and State (1987; French translation, 1990), which won Baruch College's Presidential Scholarship Achievement Award.
 He has also edited Princeton Readings in Political Thought (1995) and Rebels and Reactionaries: An Anthology of Great Political Stories (1992).
 In addition to American scholarly journals, he has written for The New York Times Book Review, The Los Angeles Times Book Review, The Times Literary Supplement (London), Musik und Asthetik, Les Temps Modernes (Paris), Reset (Rome), MicroMega (Rome), Aesthetik and Kommunikation (Berlin), Etcetera (Mexico City), Nexus (the Netherlands), and Davar (Tel Aviv).
 He is "American Correspondant" of Raisons Politiques (Paris Institute of Politics) and is a member of the editorial board of Jewish Social Studies.